overview

 The success of the Snake Pit protest on March 8, 1970, organized by GAA and GLF, inspired GAA’s most famous, effective, and imaginative tactic.
 This was the “zap,” a direct, surprise public confrontation with political figures and corporate and governmental entities regarding gay rights and discrimination, designed to gain gay and straight media attention.
 Morty Manford and Evans called it “a hybrid of media theatre and political demonstration.”
 Robinson is generally credited with being the driving force behind GAA’s zaps.
 These actions were highly focused, coordinated, and targeted, and put a spotlight on the various forms of discrimination suffered by the LGBT community.
 This model of political activism influenced later LGBT groups, such as ACT UP, with its media-savvy actions.

-This curated theme features (in chronological order) 18 of GAA’s significant zaps and other actions during its first three years, among several dozen that the group conducted.
+This curated theme features (in chronological order) GAA’s significant zaps and other actions during its first three years, among several dozen that the group conducted.

 Header Photo